ravi-kumar7/HttpCanary/tutorials/en/install.md

 ####  2. Install root certificate（Necessary）

 **Due to Android system's limitations, you must draw your phone screen lock or enter the phone password when installing the certificate.
-If you have not set them, you need to set a screen lock or password at first.**
+If you have not set them, you need to set a screen lock or password first.**

-HttpCanary uses MITM(Man in the Middle) technology to capture the network packets or to decrypt the network packets which were encrypted with TLS/SSL in requests of HTTPS, WSS and so on protocols.
+HttpCanary uses MITM(Man in the Middle) technology to capture the network packets or to decrypt the network packets which were encrypted with TLS/SSL in requests of HTTPS, WSS and other protocols.
 So you need to install HttpCanary's root certificate first.
 During installation, click OK by default.
-Do not modify the configuration.
+Do not modify any configuration.

 ![](/assets/install_user_cetificate.png)

 <br>

-####  3. Upgrade the certificate to system certificate（7.0+ Strongly Recommended）
+####  3. Upgrade the certificate to system certificate（Strongly Recommended Android 7.0 (N) & above）

-**This step requires a Root device.
+**This step requires a Rooted device.
 It is strongly recommended to do this configuration for systems with Android 7.0 and above systems.
 Skip this step for 5.0-6.0 systems.**

-From Android 7.0(Android N), Google changed the network security policy.
+From Android 7.0(Android N), Google has updated the network security policy.
 The CA certificate installed by user will not be trusted by TLS/SSL connection by default.
-This means HttpCanary may not capture the packets which encrypted with TLS/SSL and can't connect to network during packet capturing.
+This means HttpCanary may not capture the packets which were encrypted with TLS/SSL and can't connect to network during packet capturing.
 Therefore, you need to upgrade the certificate installed in last step to the system CA certificate.

 ##### 3.1 Method one：One-click Upgrade in HttpCanary